Call Today | 888.828.7087

 When you’re sick, your most pressing desire is to feel better.
 However, it’s essential to know if you have food poisoning or a stomach virus for several reasons:

 Both food poisoning and a stomach virus can cause dehydration.
-Individuals suffering from either condition should drink water or non-sugary drinks with electrolytes.
+Individuals with either condition should drink water or non-sugary electrolyte-containing drinks.
 Ice chips are also a good option.

 However, if you have a bacterial infection, you might need to take an antibiotic.
 Some cases of food poisoning are severe enough to require admission to a hospital for IV fluids and medicine.